Skip to main content Skip to main navigation

 What’s Invoice Finance?

 Invoice Financing, also known as accounts receivable or debtor finance, assists companies with bridging cash flow gaps between issuing an invoice and receiving payment.
-This financial tool allows businesses to maintain operations and fulfil their financial obligations without interruption.
 The amount accessed is dynamic and changes in line with the outstanding customer invoices in your system without the need to reapply.

 How Invoice Finance could boost your business cash flow